Isangeles/burnsh/README.md

 Burn Shell is command line interface for [Flame engine](https://github.com/isangeles/flame).

 CLI uses [Burn](https://github.com/Isangeles/burn) to handle user input and communicate with engine.

-All commands must be prefixed with '$' character.
 ## Build & Run
 Get sources from git:
 ```